 Working with Turtles

 The Leatherback Turtle - Leatherbacks are the largest turtles on Earth, growing up to seven feet (two meters) long and exceeding 2,000 pounds (900 kilograms).
 These reptilian relics are the only remaining representatives of a family of turtles that traces its evolutionary roots back more than 100 million years.
-Once prevalent in every ocean except the Arctic and Antarctic, the leatherback population is rapidly declining in many parts of the world.
-Thisis partly becaus of their shell.
+Once prevalent in every ocean except the Arctic and Antarctic, the leatherback population has rapidly declined in many parts of the world.
+This is partly becaus of their shell.
 While all other sea turtles have hard, bony shells, the inky-blue carapace of the leatherback is somewhat flexible and almost rubbery to the touch.
 This makes it more vulnerable to predators and poachers.
 Furthermore, their eggs are often taken by humans from nests to be consumed for subsistence or as aphrodisiacs.

 But there is communal work as well.
 You, the volunteers, will work in the maintenance of the camp or in our recycling program.
 We spend our time doing community service work and helping to maintain community facilities, local schools, sports fields, and execute beach cleanups in conjunction with the Blue Flag committee.
-In addition we help the local population with construction of gardens.
+In addition, we help the local population with construction of gardens.

 Our program is a communal initiative and we work closely with the people from Barra de Pacuare.
 You will learn lots about our culture.
 It is especially important for us to promote contact with locals.
-In return they will be offering you the opportunity to do fishing tours, kayaking, or tours by boat to Tortuguero National Park.
+In return, they will be offering you the opportunity to do fishing tours, kayaking, or tours by boat to Tortuguero National Park.

 Our main goal is to save turtles.
 This is the reason why we keep the participation fee of the program very low.
-It helps us to maintain the station and to save one of the most amazing animals in the ocean.
+It helps us to maintain the station and to save one of the most amazing animals of the ocean.